We may be in the height of the dry season in Cape Town but you probably wouldn’t have guessed by looking at the dam…

-His fintech startup — which he founded in 2013 (Girnum — pictured above, right was subsequently joined as a co-founder by Daniel Moritz, pictured above centre with the fintech’s chief relationship officer Ryan Cohen ) lends to small businesses and has been partnering with Standard Bank for just over a year.
+His fintech startup — which he founded in 2013 (Girnun — pictured above, right was subsequently joined as a co-founder by Daniel Moritz, pictured above centre with the fintech’s chief relationship officer Ryan Cohen ) lends to small businesses and has been partnering with Standard Bank for just over a year.

-“I think it’s amazing that Standard Bank were open enough to do this kind of deal,” Girnum told Ventureburn in a call last month.
+“I think it’s amazing that Standard Bank were open enough to do this kind of deal,” Girnun told Ventureburn in a call last month.
 “They’re almost outsourcing their small business credit to Merchant Capital,” he added.

 Standard Bank has almost outsourced their small business credit to Merchant Capital says founder Dov Girnun

-Since June last year when Standard Bank took what Girnum referred to as “a small percentage stake” in Merchant Capital, the fintech has been able to access R200-million in deals in the last year.
+Since June last year when Standard Bank took what Girnun referred to as “a small percentage stake” in Merchant Capital, the fintech has been able to access R200-million in deals in the last year.

 Similar to RMIH’s 25% stake